typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 ## When to use GraknTx and when to use QueryBuilder?

 **Java API**
-If you are primarily interested in mutating the knowledge base, as well as doing simple concept lookups the Java API will be sufficient, e.g. for
+If you are primarily interested in mutating the knowledge graph, as well as doing simple concept lookups the Java API will be sufficient, e.g. for
-Manipulation, such as insertions into the knowledge base.
+Manipulation, such as insertions into the knowledge graph.

 **QueryBuilder — the “Java Graql” API**